shimspedy/sengov/content/states/michigan/dayna-polehanki/_index.md

 seo_title: "contact senator Dayna Polehanki"
 subheader:
      greeting: Contact senator Dayna Polehanki
-     description: She serves as the Majority Caucus Chair for the Michigan Senate Democrats and is in her second term.
+     description: Senator Dayna Polehanki is as big of a champion of public schools, teachers, and students as you will find.
+She is a two-time Teacher of the Year award winner and has nearly 20 years of experience in the classroom.
+She serves as the Majority Caucus Chair for the Michigan Senate Democrats and is in her second term.
 description: Contact senator Dayna Polehanki of Michigan.
 Contact information for Dayna Polehanki includes email address, phone number, and mailing address.
 image: dayna-polehanki.jpeg
 video:
 url:  /states/michigan/dayna-polehanki/
 weight: 1
 layout: course_home